Orem, Utah: Annual cultural events

+Library

+Orem's first library opened in 1939, before eventually relocating.
+The new Orem Public Library was built on the same lot as city hall, adjacent to City Center Park, under Mayor Winston Crawford's tenure in 1971.
+The library features stained glass art depicting several fairy tales at a window near the children's storytelling wing, the piece was created by artist Tom Holdman at the beginning of his career.
+Library Hall is an events space used for author visits, film screenings, and other programs, and includes an art gallery in the dōTERRA South Lobby.

 Sports

 Orem has been home to a number of professional sports teams in addition to being the home to Utah Valley University's Wolverines athletic teams.
 The Orem Owlz minor league baseball team, a rookie league affiliate of the Los Angeles Angels, began play in 2005.
 The Owlz won 5 championships and had more than 90 major league players as part of the team.
 The Owlz played their home games at UCCU Ballpark on the campus of Utah Valley University.
 The stadium has a capacity of 5,000 spectators.
-The Owlz competed in the Pioneer League against teams from Colorado, Idaho, Montana and one team in Utah - the Ogden Raptors.
+The Owlz competed in the Pioneer League against teams from Colorado, Idaho, Montana and one team in Utah – the Ogden Raptors.
 They relocated to Windsor, Colorado, in 2021 and became the Northern Colorado Owlz.

 Orem has also been the home to two indoor football teams as well as a G League professional basketball team.
 In 1998, the Utah Catzz played their only season in the Professional Indoor Football League as the league only lasted one season.
 The Utah Flash was an NBA G League affiliate of the Philadelphia 76ers that was established in 2007.